Review Step One: We admitted we were powerless over alcohol – that our lives had become unmanageable.

 Therefore, we had no way of recognizing what the solution might be.

 We were in the dark.
 Now we have something to work with.
 Now we have a new distinction.
+We have recognized what the problem is…

-“Lack of power, that is our dilemma.”
+“Lack of power is our dilemma.”

 Read Chapter Four – We Agnostics… pg.
 44

 Came to believe that a Power greater than ourselves could restore us to sanity.
+God works in mysterious ways.
+This is an important distinction.

 They don’t say we need to find or understand God.
-God works in mysterious ways.

 They simply say we need to seek a God of our own understanding.

-An agnostic is defined as anyone who doesn’t claim to know for certain whether any god or gods exist, no matter what the description.
+If you are uncertain whether God, or other gods exist, then you are probably an agnostic.
+An agnostic is defined as someone who doesn’t claim to know for certain any god or gods exist, no matter what the description.

 If you are certain gods of any description do not, or even cannot exist, then you are defined as being an atheist.

-“If your doubt is serving your uselessness, then you might question your doubt.”
+“If your doubt is serving your uselessness, then you might question your doubt.” ~ Jordon Peterson

 What is belief?